“CERTAIN INDIVIDUAL WOMEN”

 As a live performance, “Certain Individual Women” integrates animation and moving image.
 These performances were made in collaboration with animator and technician Annick Counihan.
 An experimental pamphlet titled Performances in All Directions was published in November 2020.
 The pamphlet features a four-part essay, alongside a collection of field notes and research images.
 In 2020, Morrissy collaborated with filmmaker Alisha Doody to produce a 26-minute performance film of “Certain Individual Women”.
 It was an official selection of the Toronto Women’s International Film Festival for August 2021 and the LA Independent Women Film Awards in September 2021.
 It is available to watch in full on the HOAX website.

-In 2021, Morrissy was a recipient of the MAKE Theatre Residency Award for the theatre adaptation of the project.
-Also in 2021, she was awarded a creative writing fellowship from the National Endowment for the Humanities to develop the play further, and was selected as a playwriting participant at the 2022 Sewanee Writers’ Conference.
-In 2023 and 2024, Fishamble: The New Play Company presented readings from the play with actors Juliette Crosbie, Megan McDonnell, Esther Ayo James, and Hannah James Scott in Galway, Dublin and Limerick.
+In 2021, Morrissy was awarded the MAKE Theatre Residency Award and a Creative Writing fellowship from the National Endowment for the Humanities (US) for the theatre adaptation of the project.
+She was selected as a playwriting participant at the 2022 Sewanee Writers’ Conference.
+From 2023-24, Fishamble: The New Play Company presented staged readings from the play with actors Juliette Crosbie, Megan McDonnell, Esther Ayo James, and Hannah James Scott in Galway, Dublin and Limerick.
 The play was also developed at the Irish Repertory Theatre’s Script Club in March 2024.